 Making a leading edge solar panel is hard work.
 Solar is by far a new technology and cutting edge advancements are hard to find.
-LG are no stranger to this having started research and development in 1990’s after acquiring South Korea’s earliest PV research company, Goldstar (which started in 1958).
+LG is no stranger to this having started research and development in 1990’s after acquiring South Korea’s earliest PV research company, Goldstar (which started in 1958).

 As a seasoned solar installer, researching LG is a humbling experience.
 LG had solar streetlights in 1998.
-Thats around about the time Trina started making their first panels.
+That’s around about the time Trina started making their first panels.
 They then spent nearly 10 years – and I mean 10 years – perfecting R and D including operating a 14MW solar farm.
-At the same time many manufacturers became the ‘largest manufacturer in the world’ or ‘the highest performing panel this month.’
+At the same time, many manufacturers became the ‘largest manufacturer in the world’ or ‘the highest performing panel this month.’
 From looking at LG’s company history, they just kept researching – and hitting significant lab goals.

 By 2012 they were producing 400MW per year with a supply chain reaching across 32 countries.
-In the same year they achieved a p-type cell efficiency rating of 20.7% which sent the first firm message to the public, that they were capable of putting out not only the world’s best cells, but doing it at massive scale.
+In the same year, they achieved a p-type cell efficiency rating of 20.7% which sent the first firm message to the public, that they were capable of putting out not only the world’s best cells but doing it at massive scale.

 In 2013 LG Solar released the Mono X Neon n-type module at 300W across 16 cells and won the 2013 Intersolar award for their efforts.
 Since then they have only increased the pace of their improvements with circular wires and reflective back coating architecture.
 This has led to Intersolar awards in 2013 and 2015.
-LG are also the current highest performer in Choice Magazine’s solar panel review.
+LG is also the current highest performer in Choice Magazine’s solar panel review.

-LG are experiencing strong sales growth due to their focus on quality backed by a warranty which no other solar panel manufacturer can match.
+LG is experiencing strong sales growth due to their focus on quality backed by a warranty which no other solar panel manufacturer can match.
 LG move roughly twice as much revenue as BHP.
-They have 6 major divisions covering electronics, displays, wireless, chemistry, bio-tech and solar.
+They have 6 major divisions covering electronics, displays, wireless, chemistry, biotech and solar.
 They are also one of the largest privately owned companies in the world.
 This just may be why they can consistently hit R and D targets rather than succumbing to shareholder targets.